cmjimerson1s/ci_pp1_erbusiness/README.md

 7. As an enthusiast, I want to understand who is apart of the company, so I can support other endeavors by the creators
 8. As a manager, I want to	know if this activity is good for my team,	so I can plan a fun team building activity
 9. As a gamer, I want to how difficult the rooms are	so, I can give myself the greatest challenge
 10. As a happy customer, I want to review your business, so	I can tell people what a fun time I had
+11. As a user, I want to be able to get back to the home if a page isn't working, so I can continue to use the site.

 ## Design